DSupps/Kickstarter_Challenge/README.md

 ### Purpose - Explain the purpose of this analysis

-The purpose of this analysis is to provide Louise insights so that she can set up her fundraising campaign in way that gives her a better chance of succeeding.
+*The purpose of this analysis is to provide Louise insights so that she can set up her fundraising campaign in way that gives her a better chance of succeeding*.

 ## Analysis and Challenges